nathanawright24/Situational-Pitch-Efficacy/README.md

 For hosting the dashboard for external viewers on the full dataset, the planned path is a server-side stack (partitioned Parquet queried by DuckDB behind a Dash/Streamlit app) so that viewers hit a URL rather than downloading the data.
-Publishing is handled through IMG Academy support.
+Publishing date TBD

 ---